-It allows for a certain level of freedom that traditional budgets don’t include.
+Using a percentage based budget allows for a certain level of freedom that traditional budgets don’t include.
 It is easy to adjust the percentages based on your individual needs and financial situation.

 I’m not a perfected budgeter, I’ve made tons of mistakes over the years and through trial and error finally found a budget that works for us.

 Aaron’s salary is partially commission based.
-I use my part-time salary and his base salary to pay our basic living expenses using the 50/30/20 method and then the irregular budget to fund the extra wants and saving needs.
+I use my part-time salary and his base salary to pay our basic living expenses using the 50/30/20 percentage method and then the irregular budget to fund the extra wants and saving needs.

-I don’t think the type of budgeting system you use matters as much as the fact that you are actively using a budget.
+I don’t think the type of household budgeting system you use matters as much as the fact that you are actively using a budget.